 You will be taken back to your ward on a trolley.
 Nurses on the ward will carry out routine observations, such as taking your pulse and blood pressure, to make sure that there are no problems.

 You will generally stay in bed for a few hours, until you have recovered.

-The drainage catheter stays in place in your body for the time being, and will be attached to a collection bag.
-You will be able to carry on a normal life with the catheter in place.
-However, it is important that you try not to make any sudden movements, for example getting up out of a chair, without remembering about the bag, and making sure that it can move freely with you.
+If you have an external drainage catheter, then this will stay in place for the time being, and will be attached to a collection bag.

+It is important that you try not to make any sudden movements, for example getting up out of a chair, without remembering about the bag, and making sure that it can move freely with you.

 The bag needs to be emptied fairly frequently, so that it does not become too heavy, but the nurses will want to measure the amount in it each time.